 Introduction

 Shewhart control charts are an important tool for monitoring processes in an ongoing manner.
 There is a natural variability in process variables in every production process due to random causes.
 A process where the variability is exclusively due to random causes is one that is statistically controlled.
 At times however, the variability not only stems from random causes but can also be attributed to problems with the machinery, the worker, the raw material, or other influencing factors.
 The manufacturer chooses the variables to monitor, which are known as the quality characteristics.
 The primary role of control charts is to monitor parameters such as the mean and variance of the quality characteristics, in an ongoing manner, with the primary goals being to quickly identify deviations in the process, estimate the process parameters, and determine its capacity, while minimizing the incidences of false alarms.

+There is an increasing number of papers on statistical process monitoring (SPM) methods that contain misleading justifications for the methods they propose.
+These flawed methods and the incorrect theory associated with them threaten the integrity of the SPM research field.
+For example, methods have been proposed that involve using one chart statistic as the input into another chart statistic calculation instead of the original data.
+For example, Abbas et al. (2013) use the EWMA statistic as the input into a cumulative sum (CUSUM) chart in their approach.
+Similarly, the approach of Taboran et al. (2021) uses a moving average as the input into a double EWMA chart.
+Knoth et al. (2023) have shown that the justification of some of these ad hoc methods is inadequate.
+Studying the mixed MA-EWMA and EWMA-MA approaches of Sukparungsee et al. (2020) and others, Haq and Woodall (2023b) showed that the weightings assigned to data values using these charts increase with the age of the data, with some older data values given a considerably greater weighting than current values.
+This again leads to poor conditional expected delay and steady-state performance.
+In this paper we aim to demonstrate firstly how large round-off errors – such as those produced by the approaches mentioned above – affect the performance of control charts for means, and secondly how ignoring the round-off errors and using a standard Shewhart chart affects the quality control of a measured process.
+This study was the basis for a follow-up study in which we suggested a new SPM approach for large rounded data.

 Deviations caused by random and systematic measurement errors are generally disregarded when using control charts.
-However, significant measurement errors are liable to affect the control chart, and in some cases even lead to incorrect conclusions regarding the process control.
-This could be due to increased errors of the first type (the possibility of a false alarm, determining that the process has gone out of statistical control when there have been no deviations), or increased errors of the second type (the possibility of not recognizing a deviation when one in fact exists).
+However, significant measurement errors are liable to affect the control chart, and in some cases even lead to incorrect conclusions regarding the process monitoring.
+This could be due to an increased false alarm rate (indicating that the process has gone out of statistical control when there have been no deviations) or an increased probability of signal (the possibility of not recognizing a deviation when one in fact exists).